Food and Nutrition Service

-Partnership programs exist within the FNS that encourage entities that are either non-profit, faith-based, government, or corporate that want to contribute to ending hunger.
-Through volunteering time, by donations and grants to supporting programs, encourage local purchase/selling of produce and products, or by providing food to those in needs through a financial reimbursement program, the FNS encourages all communities to participate.
-A Partnership Agreement Form is necessary to provide recognition between the FNS and the providing entity.

-An "Ask the Expert" page is available to answer common questions and provide direction on where to find information.
-Everything from information about where to find food recalls, FNS program support, import/exporting plants, farmer support, conservation, civil rights, and many other topics are cataloged and available for searching.
-For information not found, questions can be submitted for a program expert to reply to you via email.

-The FNS, like all related government programs, actively encourage the reporting of fraud at any level to reduce improper use of federal funds.
-In addition to reporting fraud to the USDA Office of Inspector General directly, every state has contact points to report unlawful fraud.
-The Civil Rights Division is charged with ensuring lawful and timely delivery of services for all their employees and customers.

 History

 Several FNS programs pre-date the creation of the agency and trace their roots back to Depression-era programs.

 FNS was established on August 8, 1969 as an agency of the United States Department of Agriculture (USDA).
-The first Administrator was Edward J. Hekman, former President of the Keebler Company, who served until the end the Ford Administration.
+The first administrator was Edward J. Hekman, former president of the Keebler Company, who served until the end of the Ford administration.

 In 2018, 11.1% of the US population were deemed as being 'food insecure'.
 This is a 0.07% decrease from 2017.
 Food insecurity is deemed as a household not having enough resources or insufficient funds to provide for everyone in their family.
 This equates to 37.2 million people affected by food insecurity.
 Non-white ethnicity groups are most impacted, while groups such as poverty stricken (with an income-to-poverty ratio under 1.00) and single women with children lead with higher percentages of households affected.
 States with an affected food security average of 15% or more that were polled within 2016-2018 are New Mexico, Texas, Oklahoma, Arkansas, Louisiana, Missouri, Alabama, Indiana, Kentucky, Ohio, West Virginia, and North Carolina.